gicking/STM8_Fault-Tolerant_SW/README.md

 ## RAM Test

 The random access memory (RAM) is the volatile working memory of a µC.
 RAM is generally cleared by the flash start-up code after each power-on or reset.
 The functionality of RAM is crucial for a well-defined system behavior and should therefore be checked.
-However, RAM content changes continuously (and fast) during run-time, so RAM can only be checked immediately after reset, not during run-time.
+RAM is generally tested by writing a pattern and reading it back.
+And while RAM can be tested during run-time (see e.g. [AN4435](https://www.st.com/content/ccc/resource/technical/document/application_note/ff/a7/a7/01/7c/9f/43/d4/DM00105610.pdf/files/DM00105610.pdf/jcr:content/translations/en.DM00105610.pdf)), this is required only for safety critical applications and exceeds the scope of this simple how-to.
+Here we only demonstrate RAM test during start-up.

-There are several, established methods to test RAM functionality, e.g. "checkerboard test" or "march test".
+There are several established methods to test RAM functionality, e.g. "checkerboard" test or several variants of "march" tests.
 The below example demonstrates the checkerboard test, which is often used for embedded RAM.
 The procedure is as follows:

-- During flash start-up

   - Fill complete RAM with a checkerboard pattern `0x55`, and read back

   - Repeat procedure with inverted value `0xAA`

   - In case of a mismatch, an error response can be executed.
 Often this is a [SW reset](#software-reset), but more sophisticated reactions are also possible.
 But remember, a µC with broken RAM cannot be trusted!

 **Notes:**

-- More complex test patterns are described in Application Note [AN4435](https://www.st.com/content/ccc/resource/technical/document/application_note/ff/a7/a7/01/7c/9f/43/d4/DM00105610.pdf/files/DM00105610.pdf/jcr:content/translations/en.DM00105610.pdf)

-- As the stack is reserved before jumping to `main()`, the RAM has to be checked during flash start-up
+- As the stack is reserved before jumping to `main()`, RAM is tested during flash start-up.
+Else a run-time test with intermediate RAM buffering would be required.

 - Complete RAM is overwritten by the test.
-Therefore only CPU and SFR registers may be used for the test.
-This level of control generally requires to write the RAM test in assmbler (see example)
+Therefore only CPU and SFR registers are used for the test.
+This level of control generally requires to write the RAM test in assmbler (see example).

 - Implementation of flash start-up code is heavily dependent on the used toolchain.
-E.g. [SDCC](https://sdcc.sourceforge.net/) uses a [dedicated routine](http://www.gtoal.com/compilers101/small_c/gbdk/sdcc/doc/sdccman.html/node31.html) `__sdcc_external_startup()` for optional user start-up code, while Cosmic uses specific filenames for flash startup code.
+E.g. [SDCC](https://sdcc.sourceforge.net/) uses a [dedicated routine](http://www.gtoal.com/compilers101/small_c/gbdk/sdcc/doc/sdccman.html/node31.html) `__sdcc_external_startup()` for optional user start-up code, while Cosmic uses specific files for flash startup code.

-- For SDCC >=v4.2.10 RAM checkerboard and march test implementations are available from https://github.com/basilhussain/stm8-ram-test (used in below example)
+- The below example is for SDCC >=v4.2.10 and was copied from https://github.com/basilhussain/stm8-ram-test.
+More test patterns are also available from there.

-- The [IWDG watchdog](#window-watchdog-wwdg) has a default timeout which is shorter than the RAM test duration.
-So, if IWDG is activated via option bytes, you have to set longer timeouts in `__sdcc_external_startup()` prior to starting the RAM test (see below example)
+- Other test patterns and a run-time test library are described in Application Note [AN4435](https://www.st.com/content/ccc/resource/technical/document/application_note/ff/a7/a7/01/7c/9f/43/d4/DM00105610.pdf/files/DM00105610.pdf/jcr:content/translations/en.DM00105610.pdf).

+- If [IWDG](#window-watchdog-wwdg) and/or [WWDG](#independent-timeout-watchdog-iwdg) watchdogs are activated via option bytes, check that the timeout is longer than the duration of your RAM test (see example).

 A fully functional RAM is crucial for any application.
 The checkerboard test from the example adds only 32B flash and 55ms startup time overheads.
-So, unless flash size or startup time are super critical, I propose to add a RAM test to every application.
+So, unless flash size or startup time are super critical, I propose to add a RAM test to any serious application.

 ----